contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-Through this example, we can see what CGP allows us to define context-generic providers
+Through this example, we can see that CGP allows us to define context-generic providers
 that are not only generic over the main context, but also all its associated types.
 Compared to regular generic programming, instead of specifying all generic parameters
 by position, we are able to parameterize the abstract types using _names_, in the form